Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with only one parameter (projectId), described as 'Project ID'.
-The tool description does not add any additional parameter details beyond the schema, so baseline 3 is appropriate.
+Schema coverage is 100% with a single parameter ('projectId') described as 'Project ID'.
+The description does not add meaning beyond the schema, so baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.